mtch99/dockerized-js-app/README.md

 ## demo app - developing with Docker

-This simple app shows a user profile app
+This simple app shows and update a user profile app
-It was set up using
-- index.html with pure js and css styles
-- nodejs backend with express module
-- mongodb for data storage

 All components are docker-based